softwaremagico/KendoTournamentManager/README.md

 #### Deploy the frontend

 For the frontend, you can use any web server you are familiar with (Apache, Nginx, ...).
-Simply uncompress the file `kendo-tournament-frontend.zip` on the server as a standard web page.
+Decompress the file `kendo-tournament-frontend.zip` on the server as a standard web page.

 #### Deploy the backend